Dental-Booking-System/dental-booking-admin/README.md

 This Next.js application is to provide clinic administrators with tools to manage patient records, appointments, and oversee clinic operations via a user-friendly web interface.
 This application integrates with the mobile app and the Spring Boot backend, creating a cohesive experience for both patients and administrators.

+For more information, visit the organization page: [Dental Booking System](https://github.com/Dental-Booking-System).

 ## ✨ Features

 - **User Authentication**: Secure login using Google API and Firebase.